sleepymalc/VSCode-LaTeX-Inkscape/README.md

 For more examples, check out the original blog.
 Or for more figures I draw, you can check out [Note](https://github.com/sleepymalc/Notes).

-One last thing is that I'll assume you have already installed [VSCode Vim](https://marketplace.visualstudio.com/items?itemName=vscodevim.vim).
+One last thing is that I'll assume you have already installed [VS Code Vim](https://marketplace.visualstudio.com/items?itemName=vscodevim.vim).
 While this is not required, if you don't want to use it, then you'll need to assign different keybinding.
 Anyway, you'll see what I mean until then!

 ### Inkscape

 A big question is, why Inkscape?
 In the original blog, he had already explained it.
-One reason is that although $\texttt{TikZ}$ can do the job of drawing vector figures in LaTeX with original support, it's too slow to set all diagrams right.
+One reason is that although $\texttt{TikZ}$ can do the job of drawing vector figures in $\LaTeX$ with original support, it's too slow to set all diagrams right.
 This is so true, since my experience with $\texttt{TikZ}$ is *nice looking, intuitive* but also *slow, bulky*.
 Also, $\texttt{TikZ}$ code tends to be **long**.
-A large file will take *[latexindent](https://ctan.org/pkg/latexindent)* and *pdfLaTeX* *a minute* to compile them for one save.
+A large file will take [*latexindent*](https://ctan.org/pkg/latexindent) and *pdfLaTeX* **a minute** to compile them for one save.
 That's not efficient at all, especially when you want some instant feedback for some small changes.

 #### Download Inkscape